 DOB always incorporates the most recent NIPA data when doing a forecast.
-For example, the forecast completed in the middle of December, in preparation for the Executive Budget, always includes the preliminary estimate of the third quarter that becomes available at the end of November.
-However, by mid-December, high frequency data related to the fourth quarter has also become available, and DOB's current quarter methodology is designed to try to forecast the advance release of the fourth quarter, which will not be made public by BEA until the end of January of the following year.
-The high frequency data incorporated by DOB's models include monthly payroll employment, retail trade, construction value-put-in-place, weekly initial unemployment insurance claims, monthly personal income and consumption estimates, monthly vehicle sales, manufacturing and trade shipments and inventories, monthly exports and imports, various price measures, and so on.
-9
+For example, the forecast completed in the middle of October, in preparation for the Mid-Year Financial Plan Update, included the final estimate of the second quarter that became available at the end of September.
+However, by mid-October, a substantial volume of high frequency data related to the third quarter has also become available.
+DOB's current quarter methodology is designed to incorporate the full breadth of the available high frequency data to forecast the advance release of the quarter either in progress or just ended.
+These data include monthly payroll employment, retail trade, construction value-put-in-place, weekly initial unemployment insurance claims, monthly personal income and consumption estimates, monthly vehicle sales, manufacturing and trade shipments and inventories, monthly exports and imports, various price measures, daily interest rates, oil prices, exchange rates, and so on.